LordSembor/DnDice/README.md

 print(single_attack.expectancies()) # [0.03, 0.06, 0.27, 0.49, ...]
 ```

-Advanced syntax where the dice rolled are dependent on a first roll
+If you have cases where the dice rolled are dependent on a separate roll:

 ```python
 from DnDice import d, advantage, plot